What’s a penumbral eclipse of the moon? | EarthSky.org

 An eclipse of the moon can only happen at full moon, when the sun, Earth and moon line up in space, with Earth in the middle.
 At such times, Earth’s shadow falls on the moon, creating a lunar eclipse.
-When this happens – and lunar eclipses happen two to four times every year – everyone on Earth’s night side can see the eclipse.
+Lunar eclipses happen a minimum of two times to a maximum of five times a year.
 There are three kinds of lunar eclipses: total, partial and penumbral.

 In a total eclipse of the moon, the inner part of Earth’s shadow, called the umbra, falls on the moon’s face.
 At mid-eclipse, the entire moon is in shadow, which may appear blood red.